Monster0506/loveui-docs/README.md

 This is the component library we'll be progressively adopting for [cal.com](https://cal.com).
 We're building it in the open for anyone who wants to create beautiful, reliable user interfaces.

-### Origin UI Acquisition
+### Love UI Acquisition

-This repository also includes the **Origin UI** components as a legacy snapshot.
-Origin UI was a pre-acquisition collection of Radix-based, shadcn-style components that remains available for use, but with limited support and maintenance.
+This repository also includes the **Love UI** components as a legacy snapshot.
+Love UI was a pre-acquisition collection of Radix-based, shadcn-style components that remains available for use, but with limited support and maintenance.
 Active development now focuses on the new [Particles](https://loveui.dev/ui/particles) components built on the loveui primitives.

 ### Contributing to loveui